Poland's InPost sees pressure on margins despite annual profit

 "The outbreak of war in Ukraine, associated energy price spikes and acceleration of an already-high inflation present challenges from both demand and cost perspective in 2022," InPost said.

-InPost said it was too early to quantify the impact on margins this year, though added that likely most, if not all, of its adjusted EBITDA margin gains in Poland last year will be reversed in 2022.
+InPost said it was too early to quantify the impact on margins this year, though it added that most, if not all, of its adjusted EBITDA margin gains in Poland last year are likely to be reversed in 2022.

 ($1 = 4.1552 zlotys)